 She's Changing the Way Black Women View Food

-Sierra Brown is a food coach with a mission to empower black women to make simple, healthy choices daily.
+Today's Healthy Hueman is Sierra Brown.
+She is a food coach with a mission to empower black women to make simple, healthy choices daily.
 She wants to empower women of color all over the world to choose themselves.
 To find balance and support in finding out what wellness on an individual level.

 Melanin Well is a community for woman of color who struggles to create a sustainable healthy lifestyle and make their health and wellness a permanent piece of their life.
 She helps by providing health & wellness resources to address a plethora of problems/barriers we face daily and a supportive community of melanin well women.